- Last Updated: 6.28.15

 Testing and counseling for early diagnosis of HIV infection are especially recommended for the following people:

-- People who have been sexually abused
+- People who have been sexually assaulted

 Testing is recommended because there are treatments for the HIV-infected pregnant woman that greatly reduce the chance of passing HIV on to her infant before and during birth.
 Remember, you could be infected with HIV and not be aware.